 Export Documentary letter of credit (Export letter of credit)

-The Documentary Export letter of credit received by KBC Bank represents an irrevocable commitment of the Bank to the Buyer (Issuing Bank) for payment of a certain amount of money for the benefit of the Seller (Beneficiary under the letter of credit) when the Beneficiary submits the documents agreed upon in the letter of credit in strict accordance with the terms and conditions provided therein.
+The Documentary Export letter of credit received by UBB represents an irrevocable commitment of the Bank to the Buyer (Issuing Bank) for payment of a certain amount of money for the benefit of the Seller (Beneficiary under the letter of credit) when the Beneficiary submits the documents agreed upon in the letter of credit in strict accordance with the terms and conditions provided therein.

 The Documentary Letter of Credit is received at the seller’s bank (Advising Bank)